RiccardoVib/NIRGeneration/README.md

 To train models, use the starter.py script.
 Ensure you have loaded the dataset into the chosen datasets folder

+# Example

+The ```examples/``` folder contains sound examples from the models presented in the paper.
+Each file follows the naming convention:
+TYPE_C1_C2

+TYPE — Dataset origin: analog for real recorded samples or synthetic for synthesized ones

+C1 — Reverb type: Spring, Plate, Hall in case of Analog, PLATE140 and LittlePlate in case of Synthetic

+C2 — Decay time (Only for Synthetic) in seconds

 # Bibtex

 If you use the code included in this repository or any part of it, please acknowledge its authors by adding a reference to these publications:

 ```